brob/bryanlrobinson.com/src/blog/2017-08-02-css-only-mobile-slide-out-navigation.md

 ---
-title: How To&#58; A CSS-Only Mobile Off Canvas Navigation
+title: How To: A CSS-Only Mobile Off Canvas Navigation
 categories:
 - CSS Can Do What
 - Development